DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: User Action Categories

 \section{User Action Categories}

 This appendix provides example user action categories from our taxonomy used to annotate and analyze user behavior in mental health support conversations.
-Each user message is classified using GPT-5-nano.
 Actions are classified as positive mental health indicators (Good), negative indicators (Bad), or user features that should change over time.
 The full taxonomy contains 20+ categories; we highlight key examples below.